- This project is scheduled to undergo competitive bidding.

 - Property acquisition is complete.

-- See the Washington State Travel Alerts page for current traffic information in your area.
+- See the Washington State Travel Alerts page for traffic information.

 Why is WSDOT